jamesarambam/janus/README.md

 # janus
-janus is a python wrapper for interfacing numpy array to c++ array.
+Janus is a python wrapper for interfacing numpy array to c++ array.
+It's a specific library for interfacing only numpy array to C++ array, c-types does the same job for C but there is no such library for C++.
+There are many libraries for extending python to C++ but I couldn't find a simple way to interface numpy array to C++ array.